Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 ---
 *Research on the Murimotu, Rangipō Waiu and Oruamatua Kaimanawa blocks*

-Heinz, Adam, ‘Waiouru Defence Lands: Research Scoping Report’, research report commissioned by the Waitangi Tribunal, 2009, 113pp (Wai 2180 A1).
+Heinz, Adam.
+‘Waiouru Defence Lands: Research Scoping Report’, research report commissioned by the Waitangi Tribunal, 2009, 113pp (Wai 2180 A1).

----
+- This paper briefly summarised the existing research developed for the National Park and Whanganui inquiries that touched upon the Rangipō Waiu and Murimotu lands later acquired or surrounded by the Waiouru defence area.

-This paper briefly summarised the existing research developed for the National Park and Whanganui inquiries that touched upon the Rangipō Waiu and Murimotu lands later acquired or surrounded by the Waiouru defence area.
-It then focused on Oruamatua Kaimanawa in greater detail as that had not been the subject of any particular research at that date.
+- This paper focused on Oruamatua Kaimanawa in greater detail as that had not been the subject of any particular research at that date.

 ---